2017 North Korean nuclear test: Reactions

 The United Nations Security Council met in an open emergency meeting on 4 September 2017, at the request of the US, South Korea, Japan, France and the UK.

 Canada, China, Indonesia, Japan, Malaysia, the Philippines, Russia, Singapore, South Korea, and the United States voiced strong criticism of the nuclear test.

 US President Donald Trump wrote on Twitter: "North Korea has conducted a major nuclear test.
 Their words and actions continue to be very hostile and dangerous to the United States".
-Trump was asked whether the U.S. would attack North Korea and replied: "We'll see."
+Trump was asked whether the US would attack North Korea and replied: "We'll see."
 Defense Secretary James Mattis warned North Korea that it would be met with a "massive military response" if it threatened the United States or its allies.